HectorMF/JLoL/README.md

 	JLOL.setCacheTimeOut(1);
 ```

 Simply changing the api_key or region will alter the parameters for newly made queries.
 To turn off caching, simply set the cache size to 0.
 Timeout determines if a cached item is too old to be reliable.
-Cached elements that pass their age limit, are not removed from the cache.
+Cached elements that pass their age limit, are removed from the cache.

 ## Querying